privateprep/coding-space-website/src/pages/blog/2022-11-26-our-stem-holiday-gift-guide.md

       [Snap Circuits](https://www.elenco.com/snap-circuits-2/) teach basic engineering, electronics and circuitry concepts by using building components with snaps to assemble electronic circuits on a simple “rows-and-columns” base grid.
 Future engineers can build a huge variety of projects like radios, digital voice recorders, burglar alarms, doorbells and other awesome circuitry.
   - type: textOnly
     textAlign: left
-    bgColor: "#9de2dd"
-    textColor: "#264548"
-    mdContent: >-
-      ## Cody Block

-      *Ages: 3-12*

-      [Cody Block](https://qubs.toys/products/cody-block) provides a hands-on, fun-filled journey into the realms of computational thinking and basic coding principles.
-Blending traditional wooden toys and modern technology, Cody is more than just a toy—it's a launchpad for the curious young minds.
-  - type: textOnly
-    textAlign: left
     bgColor: "#faf6ee"